unxok/dataedit/README.md

 # Obsidian Dataedit📝

-Transform Your Dataview Queries into Editable Tables!✨
+Transform Your Dataview queries into editable tables ✨

 This is an Obsidian plugin that turns your static [Dataview](https://github.com/blacksmithgu/obsidian-dataview/tree/master) queries into dynamic, editable tables.
-Start tweaking data right where you see it!
+Edit data right where you see it, without needing to leave your current view.

 💌 Support the Project: I humbly appreciate any support you would like to give me to keep updates brewing! *However*, please consider [supporting blacksmithgu](https://github.com/blacksmithgu/obsidian-dataview/tree/master?tab=readme-ov-file#support) first and foremost for all their hardwork which makes this plugin possible.